3732

 What is Simple Network Management Protocol?
 SNMP is an application layer protocol created in 1988 as a short-term solution to manage network elements for growing networks - like the Internet.
 Simply put, as an open-source protocol, it lets different SNMP-enabled devices communicate with each other to provide robust monitoring and management.

 SNMP is a valuable network monitoring tool because it allows for the collection of data, as well as the management of equipment in a network.
 Since its beginning, it has achieved widespread acceptance and become a standard protocol for tons of applications.
+As a whole, SNMP information is greatly beneficial in remote monitoring, as it provides insight into issues and facilitates swift responses to potential network failures.

 The Architecture of SNMP